aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Events:                <none>
 ```

-Now that we have a better understading of EKS Storage Class and EFS CSI driver.
-On the next page, we will focus on modifying the Nginx deployment of the assets microservice to utilize the created Storage class using Kubernetes Dynamic Volume Provisioning to have a persistentvolume to store the product images.
+Now that we have a better understading of EKS `StorageClass` and EFS CSI driver.
+On the next page, we will focus on modifying the Nginx `Deployment` of the assets microservice to utilize the created `StorageClass` using Kubernetes Dynamic Volume Provisioning to have a `PersistentVolume` to store the product images.